Weak Liouville quantum gravity metrics with matter central charge $\mathbf{c} \in (-\infty, 25)$: Introduction

 In analogy with~\cite{lqg-metric-estimates} in the $\xi < \xicrit$ setting, we call the metric in Definition~\ref{defn-weak-metric} a \emph{weak} LQG metric because we expect the LQG metric to satisfy one additional property that we have not stipulated as an axiom.
 Namely, if $h$ is a field on $U \subset \BB{C}$, $\phi: \wt U \rta U$ is a conformal mapping and $\wt h:= h \circ \phi + Q \log |\phi'|$, then the LQG metric $D_{\wt h}$ associated to $\wt h$ on $\wt U$ should equal the pullback by $\phi$ of the LQG metric $D_h$ associated to $h$ on $U$.
 We call this property \emph{conformal covariance} of the metric.
 The reason we have not included the conformal covariance property as an axiom in Definition~\ref{defn-weak-metric} is that it is far from obvious that the property is satisfied by subsequential limits of LFPP.
 The problem is that, if we fix a subsequence $\ep_n \rta 0$ for which the rescaled $\ep_n$-LFPP metrics converge, then applying a conformal mapping $\phi$ rescales space and therefore changes the LFPP parameters $\ep_n$ that index the subsequence.
-As in the $\xi < \xicrit$ phase, we expect that every weak LQG metric satisfies the conformal covariance property, but we also expect that in order to \emph{prove} this property, one must first show that Definition~\ref{defn-weak-metric} uniquely characterizes the LQG metric.
-We believe that this uniqueness assertion is true, and a paper in preparation by Ding and Gwynne is potential progress in this direction.
-Their work shows that every metric satisfying the axioms stated in this paper satisfy a confluence of geodesics property.
-As we noted above (in Stage 3), this was a crucial input in the proof of uniqueness of the LQG metric for $\cc \in (-\infty,1)$.

-Axiom~\ref{item-metric-coord} is a weaker substitute for an exact conformal convariance property.
-(Axiom~\ref{item-metric-coord} may be deduced from the conformal convariance property combined with Axiom~\ref{item-metric-f}.)
+As in the $\xi < \xicrit$ phase, we expect that every weak LQG metric satisfies the conformal covariance property, and that one can deduce this property from the recent work~\cite{dg-uniqueness} proving the uniqueness of the metric defined in Definition~\ref{defn-weak-metric}.
+Axiom~\ref{item-metric-coord} is a weaker substitute for an exact conformal covariance property.
+(Axiom~\ref{item-metric-coord} may be deduced from the conformal covariance property combined with Axiom~\ref{item-metric-f}.)
 Nonetheless, Axiom~\ref{item-metric-coord} can be applied in place of exact conformal covariance in many settings.
 Essentially, Axiom~\ref{item-metric-coord} allows us to compare distance quantities at the same Euclidean scale; see, e.g., Lemma~\ref{lem-tight} below.

 Our first main result asserts that subsequential limits of LFPP metrics yield weak LQG metrics in the sense of Definition~\ref{defn-weak-metric}.